Medabots: World Robattle Cup competitors

 Team USA are a team of Medafighters representing the United States.
 They consist of Joe Swihan (ジョー・スイハン, Joe Suihan), J-Girl, and Glen.
 They all own the native-type Medabot Wigwamo which specializes in high speed.
-Eight years ago, Joe participated in the Forgotten World Cup with Hikaru Agata and Patra Tawarama until an event called the Ten Days of Darkness occurred.
-In the present, Joe was a spectator to Team Egypt's match against Team Japan where he dropped a hint about Space Medafighter X allegedly being the cause of the Ten Days of Darkness.
+Eight years ago, Joe participated in the Forgotten World Cup with Hikaru Agata and Patra Tawarama until the Ten Days of Darkness occurred.
+In the present, Joe was a spectator to Team Egypt's match against Team Japan and dropped a hint about Space Medafighter X allegedly being the cause of the Ten Days of Darkness.
 Afterwards, Team USA defeated Team Czech.
-Though Joe gave Čapek his medal back, it was stolen shortly by the Rubberobo Gang.
-Joe went after them.
-When Karin's Guppy alias was trying duel Koji with a Robo-Emperor, Joe mistook her as one of the culprits until Space Medafighter X came to her defense.
+Though Joe gave Čapek his medal back, it was stolen shortly after by the Rubberobo Gang and Joe went after them.
+When Karin's Guppy alias was trying to duel Koji with a Robo-Emperor, Joe mistook her as one of the culprits until Space Medafighter X came to her defense.
 During Team USA's fight with Team Japan, Sumilodon channeled the Medaforce despite not having a rare medal and helped to defeat Team USA.
 Joe later assisted in the final battle against Dr. Meta-Evil and the Rubberobo Gang.